SeriousOldMan/Simulator-Controller/Docs/Functions Reference.md

 ***

 ## Splash Screens ([Splash.ahk](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Sources/Framework/Splash.ahk))
 Several applications of Simulator Controller uses a splash window to entertain the user while performing their operations.
 The splash screen shows different pictures or even an animation using a GIF.
 All required resources, that are part of the Simulator Controller distribution, are normally loacated in the *Resources/Splash Media* folder.
 An additional location for user supplied media exists in the *Simulator Controller\Splash Media* folder in the user *Documents* folder.
-The user can define several themes with rotating pictures or a GIF animation with the help of the [themes editor](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#themes-editor).
+The user can define several splash screens with rotating pictures or a GIF animation with the help of the [splash screen editor](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#splash-screen-editor).

 #### *showSplash(image :: String, alwaysOnTop :: Boolean := true)*
 *showSplash* opens the splash screen showing a picture. *image* must either be a partial path for a JPG or GIF file relative to [kSplashMediaDirectory](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Constants-Reference#ksplashmediadirectory-kbuttonboximagesdirectory-kiconsdirectory), for example "Simulator Splash Images\ACC Splash.jpg", or a partial path relative to the *Simulator Controller\Splash Media* folder, which is located in the *Documents* folder of the current user, or an absolute path.